 So when you need to convey something in a customer’s language in an email or live chat, you can simple use Google Translate to get a rough translation of what you’re trying to say.

 You can even start by making light of the situation.

 Your customers will appreciate not having to try and translate your emails to their own language, and it’s a small gesture that can lead to appreciation and long-term loyalty.

 If you’re selling anything online, then there’s a good chance you have customers who don’t share your native language.

-Delivering great support to them is just as important as delivering great support to the customer who lives next door, and fortunately, making that happier is easier today than ever.
+Delivering great customer support to them is just as important as delivering it to the customer who lives next door.
+And fortunately, making that happier is easier today than ever.

 Have you overcome language barriers with your customers?
 What kind of impact has it had on your business?

 Let me know in the comments!